 In our first unit we will be exploring layers of a song.
 We will explore Amenhotep III’s funeral march.
 We will work in small groups to perform a section of the song using untuned percussion or our voices.

 Our first Jigsaw unit is called Being Me in My World.
 We will investigate hat teamwork feels like and who is in our school community.
 We will then explore the rights of a child.
 After talking about suitable rewards and consequences for my actions, we will examine who makes decisions and why.

 This term, we will continue the swimming sessions that started in the summer term of Year 3.
 Thames class will be swimming on Friday afternoons.

 Our other PE unit for the first half of the Autumn term is Basketball.
 We will develop our skills so we can pass to a teammate using a variety of techniques appropriate to the game.
 We will play small games to help us control our dribbling under pressure, make tactical decisions about passing and shooting and defend one on one.

 Understanding the World

-In Geography, we are exploring the various Arctic animals in Earth’s two Polar Regions.
+We have also explored the various Arctic animals in Earth’s two Polar Regions.
 Did you know that Penguins and Polar Bears cannot live together?